 Landlords must comply with the Homes (Fitness for Human Habitation) Act 2018.
 Pests such as rats, mice, cockroaches and pigeons pose a risk to human health and are covered by the Act.

-Pests can gain entry to a property through small cracks, drains, pipes and air vents.
-If you have a gap bigger than a biro pen, a mouse can fit through it.
-If such gaps exist and the tenant reports a mouse problem, the responsibility will lie with the landlord.
+Structural defects – Pests can gain entry through small cracks, drains, pipes, and air vents.
+If a gap larger than a biro pen exists, a mouse can fit through it.
+If such structural defects are present, the responsibility for proofing and treatment rests with the landlord.

-Where a new tenant discovers an infestation of fleas or bedbugs soon after moving in, it is likely they were already in existence prior to the beginning of the lease period and therefore the landlord is responsible.
+Pre-existing infestations – Where a new tenant reports an infestation of fleas or bedbugs soon after moving in, it is highly likely the pests were already present before the tenancy began.
+In this scenario, the landlord is responsible for remedial action.

 There are circumstances where the tenant will be responsible.

-If no action is taken by either party or the steps taken don’t remove the pests permanently
+If no action is taken by either the landlord or the tenant, or if steps taken do not permanently resolve the issue, the local authority may intervene.

 The local authority has legal powers to deal with an infestation under The Prevention of Damage by Pests Act 1949.